signalsandnoise/Getting-and-Cleaning-Data/README.md

 - 'Codebook.md' : Shows information about the variables used in the tidy data
 - 'Run_analysis.R' : Code for running the analysis to obtain the tidy data

-Steps taken to produce independent tidy data set
+Steps taken to produce final tidy data set
 ==================================================
 The following steps were taken to produce the independent tidy data set with the average of each variable for each activity and each subject: